 Does insurance cover the cost of therapy?

-Depending on the type of therapy session you do and your specific plan benefits, your insurance may reduce or cover some or all of the cost.
+Depending on the therapist you are seeing, the type of therapy session you do and your specific plan benefits, your insurance may reduce or cover some or all of the cost.
 Most insurance companies have mental health coverage for individual therapy, some plans cover family therapy, and a few plans cover couples counseling.
 If you are seeking counseling for a type of therapy that is not covered under your insurance plan, then you will not be able to use your insurance and you would need to be a self-pay client.

 Should I use my insurance for mental health therapy?

 Some of our clients prefer to keep their medical record more private and opt to self-pay for all sessions, so that their therapy is not on file with their insurance company.
 Others choose to use their mental health insurance benefits to possibly help with the cost of therapy and don't mind insurance having access to their medical records if requested.
 Either way, we are here to help you.

 To be eligible for telehealth, you must be a Missouri resident to see a therapist who is licensed in the state of Missouri.
 Not all insurances will cover teletherapy.
 However, due to the national state of emergency caused by the corona virus, most insurances are at least temporarily covering telehealth sessions with similar benefits as we would expect to see for in-person sessions.

 How do I know my insurance benefits for counseling?